x01318877/MEC_RP/README.md

    States: observations and samplings that we pull from the environment

    Actions: the choices the agent has made based on the observation.

+2. OpenAI Gym

+   is a toolkit for developing and comparing reinforcement learning algorithms: https://github.com/openai/gym